 Your peace of mind is also guaranteed by this VPN’s convenient headquarters in the Seychelles.
 This means no pesky data retention laws to comply with.

 As for performance, Anonymous VPN doesn’t have any obvious drawbacks, but it doesn’t shine with anything special, either.
-The server network is passable and your connection speed w... read more
+The server network is passable and your connection speed will take a hit, ... read more

 Arethusa VPN has undoubtedly a weird name and definitely a more mysterious website.
 This very small, limited, and measly provider is based in Seychelles and has been in business since 2010.
 Seychelles is a safe haven for VPNs for its privacy-friendly laws, but sadly Arethusa VPN is an exception to this fact as it keeps partial logs including connection logs and timestamps, no gold stars in this department.

 Security is fundamental as well and doesn’t stand out in any way.
 Although Arethusa VPN supports OpenVPN (good choice) and PPTP (keep away from this one), it uses strong AES 256-bit and RSA 4096-bit encryption to secure your traffic over the Internet.
-Without power tools such ... read more
+Without power tools such as a kil... read more

 ClearVPN is a well-experienced VPN provider that was born in the United States back in 2009.
 It specializes in providing its users with a high level of security and online anonymity while browsing the web.